cosmos/ibc-go/e2e/README.md

 ### When to use t.Parallel

-`t.Parallel()` should **not** be used when:
+tests should **not** be run in parallel when:

 - the test is not modifying chain wide state such as modifying params via a gov proposal.
 - the test needs to perform a chain restart.
 - the test must make assertions which may not be deterministic due to other tests. (e.g. the TotalEscrowForDenom may be modified between tests)

 ### CI configuration